hashicorp/enos/README.md

 writing to /.../.../.enos/6d8749c4fe00b757c1bc1c376a99f31d1bd38b422d44f5b6aa2d6a6c5e975cba/scenario.tf
 ```

-#### Validate
+#### Scenario Validate
-The `validate` sub-command generates the Terraform root modules any any associated
+The `scenario validate` sub-command generates the Terraform root modules any any associated
-Terraform CLI configuration and then passed the results to Terraform for module
+Terraform CLI configuration and then passes the results to Terraform for module
 validation.
 This will attempt to download and required modules and providers and
 plan it.